NIH-NICHD/Kids-First-INCLUDE-Elements-of-Style-Workflow-Creation-Maintenance/docs/classes/day-4-workflow-development/building-a-nextflow-workflow.md

 println "My reads: ${params.reads}"
 ```

-The first line initialises a new variable (`params.reads`) & sets it to `false`
+The first line is a comment.
+Comments in Nextflow can begin with `//`.
+Every language has a different way of indicating that this is for the human to read and not the machine.
+This comment may seem silly, but when you have many files open, it is uesful to have an indication of where you are.

+The second line creates something for the computer.
+Think of it as an empty vessel.
+We can call it what we want, but in this case we are actually going to use something that our program, `nextflow` understands, `params` and create an arbitrary term _reads_ Together they make what you could imagine is an element of a paragraph.
+You can define many things that are of a `params` type, but for now we are just creating one thing.
+Something we are calling `reads`.

+Finally we are setting this `params.reads` to `false`.

-The second line prints the value of this variable on execution of the pipeline.
+The third line instructs the program `nextflow` to print out the value of this `parameter` upon execution of the workflow.

-We can now run this script & set the value of `params.reads` to one of our FASTQ files in the testdata folder with the following command:
+This minimal workflow can now be executed by the `nextflow` application we have installed.

+We will do this and we will provide the workflow a value to `params.reads`.

+In this repository are two `fastq` files in a `directory` within the freshly checked out repository as follows.

 ```bash
 nextflow run params_reads.nf --reads testdata/test.20k_reads_1.fastq.gz
 ```

 The run returns the name of our file.

-#### Recap
-Here we learnt how to define parameters & pass command line arguments to them in Nextflow

 ### c) Processes (inputs, outputs & scripts)

+Well, we have run our first `nextflow` workflow, congratulations!.

 Nextflow allows the execution of any command or user script by using a `process` definition.